 GOAL 3: LAND USE PLANNING AND DECISION MAKING SHOULD ENSURE THE HIGHEST DEGREE OF PUBLIC HEALTH, SAFETY, AND GENERAL WELFARE WITHIN A QUALITY LIVING ENVIRONMENT WITHOUT UNDULY JEOPARDIZING THE RIGHTS OF THE INDIVIDUAL.

-OBJECTIVE A: Citizen Participation in the Planning Process - An effective system to ensure participation by individuals and groups in planning and decision making should be maintained.
+OBJECTIVE A: Community Member Participation in the Planning Process - An effective system to ensure participation by individuals and groups in planning and decision making should be maintained.